 You will find you get the best results with light to medium weight fabrics as they are easier to gather.

 HOW TO MAKE FABRIC YO YOS

-1.Cut out the template in your desired size and draw around it on the WRONG side of your fabric with a tailors chalk or removable fabric pen.
+Cut out the template in your desired size and draw around it on the WRONG side of your fabric with a tailor's chalk or removable fabric pen.
 Cut out your circle.

 Use a running stitch (simple up and down) to sew around the circle on top of the folded edge.
 Try and stitch as close as possible to the outside folded edge.

 TIPS for How to Make Fabric Yo Yos: Before you start stitching think about the effect you want.
 Long stitches will mean you can pull the center of the yo-yo tighter and there will only be a small gap.
 Smaller stitches will result in a larger gap in the center.
 This can be great if you have a domed button you would like to sit in the center.
 It will also mean your flower size ends up slightly larger due to the gap in the center.

 Keep stitching all the way around your circle until you reach the end.
 Don’t worry if the folded edge is not perfect as you won’t see it once the yo-yo is gathered.
 Don’t cut the thread.

-4.With the thread still attached, gently pull so the circle starts to gather.
+With the thread still attached, gently pull so the circle starts to gather.
 Keep pulling until the fabric all meets in the middle.
 Knot off and cut your thread.